Montrose/Uncompahgre Plateau Trail Descriptions

-In close proximity to the City of Montrose you will find a wide variety of off road trails ranging from the basic/beginner to full out Extreme/Rock Crawling challenges!
-On the Uncompahgre Plateau, you will find many minor trails not listed here and many are in actuality short loops bringing you back to Divide Road, considered the main road through the plateau.
-On this page you find we have divided the trails into two sections, Extreme/Rock Crawling and General Off Road travel.
+In close proximity to the City of Montrose, one can find a wide variety of off-road trails ranging from easy to extreme rock crawling.
+On the Uncompahgre Plateau, one can find many side trails not listed here.
+Many are in actuality short loops bringing you back to Divide Road which is considered the main road over the plateau.
+This page divides the trails into two sections, Extreme/Rock Crawling and General Off Road.

-As always, it is recommended that you travel with other vehicles and for the Extreme/Rock Crawling trails be prepared for vehicle damage and the need to have your vehicle towed or the need to walk.
+It is recommended that you travel with other vehicles and for the extreme rock crawling trails, be prepared for vehicle damage and the need to have your vehicle towed or the need to walk.
 Be prepared for general survival needs as these Extreme trails are in somewhat remote locations from main roads and highways.

 Extreme/Rock Crawling Trails

 Take your off-road experience to the extreme on six rock crawling trails located just a few miles west of Montrose, Colorado, in the Dry Creek area of the Uncompahgre Plateau.

 Calamity Canyon, Topless, Death Row, Die Trying and Cactus Ridge trailheads are all accessed off of Rim Road.
 There is a parking lot on Rim Road near the intersection of Rim Road and Shavano Valley Road.
 The Calamity Canyon turn-off is to the right 1.75 miles past the parking lot.
 The turnoff to Topless, Death Row, Die Trying and Cactus Ridge turn-off is to the right 4.5 miles past the parking lot.